Skip to main content

 What is the NAION risk with semaglutide?

 NAION (non-arteritic anterior ischemic optic neuropathy) is sudden, painless vision loss from disrupted blood flow to the optic nerve.
-One study found a higher rate in semaglutide users (6.7% in overweight/obese patients vs 0.8% in non-users), and the EMA classified it as "very rare" (~1 in 10,000) specifically for semaglutide.
-However, NAION is also associated with diabetes and obesity themselves—the very conditions these drugs treat—making causation difficult to establish.
-The FDA has not added a specific warning.
-If you experience sudden vision loss, seek immediate medical attention.
+A single-center retrospective cohort study (Hathaway et al., JAMA Ophthalmology, 2024) reported a higher rate of NAION among diabetic and overweight/obese patients prescribed semaglutide compared with matched non-users; on this basis, the EMA classified NAION as a "very rare" side effect of semaglutide.
+The absolute risk in any individual patient appears small, and NAION is also associated with diabetes and obesity themselves - the very conditions these drugs treat - making causation difficult to establish.
+If you experience sudden vision loss, seek immediate medical attention and check current U.S. labeling with your prescriber.

 Can I take Ozempic if I have glaucoma?

-Yes.
-There is no evidence that GLP-1 medications worsen glaucoma.
-In fact, early research suggests they may have a modest eye-pressure-lowering effect, though this is not yet clinically significant.
+Current evidence has not shown that GLP-1 medications worsen glaucoma.
+Early research is exploring possible modest eye-pressure effects, but GLP-1 drugs are not proven glaucoma treatment.
 Continue your current glaucoma treatment and monitoring as directed by your eye doctor.

 Does Ozempic cause dry eyes?